-The following section includes the most significant factors that we believe may adversely affect our business and operations.
+The following section includes material factors that we believe may adversely affect our business and operations.
 You should carefully consider the risks and uncertainties described below and all information contained in this Quarterly Report, including our financial statements and the related notes and "Part I - Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations," before deciding to invest in our ADSs, ordinary shares or RMB Shares.
 The occurrence of any of the events or developments described below could harm our business, financial condition, results of operations and growth prospects.
 In such an event, the market price of our ADSs, ordinary shares or RMB Shares could decline, and you may lose all or part of your investment.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial also may impair our business operations.
+Please refer to the explanation of the qualifications and limitation on forward-looking statements set forth at the outset of "Part I - Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations."

-The risk factors denoted with a "", if any, are newly added or have been materially updated from our Annual Report on Form 10-K for the year ended December 31, 2021.
+The risk factors denoted with a "", if any, are newly added or have been materially updated from our Annual Report on Form 10-K for the year ended December 31, 2022 (the "Annual Report").